radiantearth/community-sprints/09262023-philadelphia-pa/prep-work/outreach-topics.md

 During the past two STAC working sessions, the attendees have been building an improved list of STAC FAQs.
 The current STAC FAQ page is neither up to date nor all encompassing to represent beginer's STAC questions.
 This page is often where people first go, so we want to make sure the document is top-notch.

-You can find this document here:
+You can find this document [here](https://docs.google.com/document/d/1gM_189NDaDAg7xvNb4R_OhZVcRdquACoHgcaYuuF4hc/edit).

 Please feel free to add to responses and add additional questions.